kqr/kqr.github.com/_posts/2012-11-23-part-7-numbers-and-strings.md

 One thing you might have noticed is that the program in the last example crashes if the user tries to enter something that is not a number.
 Try entering "fish" as the hour.
 The interpreter will respond with the cryptic error message

-    *** Exception: Prelude.read: no parse
+<pre>*** Exception: Prelude.read: no parse</pre>

 which simply means, "I couldn't parse `"fish"` into a number and I'm really confused now and I don't know what to do.
 I'll just blow myself up."
 There are different ideas on how to handle errors like this, and nobody knows which way is right.

-Regardless of how you choose to handle errors, the important thing is to **never ever sweep errors under the rug**.
+> Regardless of how you choose to handle errors, the important thing is to **never ever sweep errors under the rug**.
 It is very common for new programmers to suppress any errors they get but do not understand.
 This is very dangerous, because it means your program contains a real error and you no longer have any way of knowing which.
 Only handle errors you know how to handle and let the rest crash your program.
 Make sure you understand all the errors you get.
 Ask someone if you need to.

 The traditional approach to handling errors is to write lots of error-handling code around areas that can fail, and make sure as few failures as possible can escape all that error-handling code.
 Another approach, called *fail-fast*, is to only write code for the correct input, and let the program blow up for invalid inputs.
 Or at least let parts of the program blow up, and have other parts restart the parts that just blew up.